Coconut Oil

 What is the recommended dosage of Coconut Oil?

-Does Coconut Oil interact with medications?
+Does Coconut Oil interact with any medications?